 - We’ll spend a bit of time resting and downloading our images before walking downtown for lunch.

 - Our afternoon will be spent doing our first critique, looking at images you brought along or that you took earlier in the day.

-- Weather permitting, we’ll head down the valley looking for some evening light to end our day.
+- After an early dinner, weather permitting, we’ll head down the valley looking for some evening light to end our day.

 - Again we will depart pre-dawn with our jeep outfitter to head up to the seldom-visited Silver Basin.
 Here we will capture incomparable views of the Uncompahgre Mountains with painted meadows of wildflowers.

 - Returning to town late morning, we’ll again take a break to download images before lunch.